 In 2022, the applicant attempted to annex the initial phases of the development into the City of Ocala; however, the annexation was not possible due to the creation of an enclave.
-A sliver of the initial development along NE 28th Street is currently within city limits.
+Only the frontage of the development along NE 28th Street is currently within city limits.